Absences

 Your employees may need to take time away from work during their employment.
-Rules apply to protect their pension if they are on sick leave, paid child-related leave or reserve forces leave.
-Your employee may be able to pay extra to make up for ‘lost’ pension during other types of unpaid absence through an Additional Pension Contributions contract.
-The following guides on the LGPS website are useful when dealing with absences.
+Rules apply to protect their pension if they are on sick leave, child-related leave, unpaid authorised leave or reserve forces leave.
+From 1 April 2026 under the Access and Fairness Regulations some of the rules around absences have changed.

 Employee contributions: Based on actual pay received.